niharnsheth/ml_keepsakes/surgical_skill_classification/README.md

 ### 2. Labels

 The surgical performance were graded using the OSATS grading method into three classes Expert, Intermediate and Novice.
+Based on the manual grading the following number of samples for each label are present for developing the model.

 ![label_dis_pericardiocentesis](https://user-images.githubusercontent.com/19583897/227019887-cd3c8959-5f7f-4e69-ac4c-8f8e722f2b10.png)
 ![label_dist_thoracentesis](https://user-images.githubusercontent.com/19583897/227020232-191375cf-0a91-4a14-b0a5-1bcd9b05e41c.png)